iq-motion-control/iq-module-communication-doc/docs/clients/propeller_motor_control.rst

 Matlab
 ~~~~~~

-To use Propeller Motor Controller in Matlab, all IQ communication code must be included in your path.
+To use Propeller Motor Controller in Matlab, all Vertiq communication code must be included in your path.
 This allows the creation of a PropellerMotorControlClient object.
 See Table 2 for available messages.
 All
 message strings use the Short Names.
 All messages use the standard Get/Set/Save functions.